'Amazing Stories' feels a little less amazing in a 'Black Mirror' world - KTVZ

 “Amazing Stories” was birthed in the mid-1980s, when Steven Spielberg’s directing career was at its absolute apex, anthology series were rare, and top movie people seldom deigned lend their names to television.
 A whole lot has changed 35 years later, making this Apple TV+ revival feel like less of an occasion than the new streaming service might have hoped.

 Spielberg’s original yielded some very good episodes as well as forgettable ones.
-But the main challenge here is arriving when TV (even the streaming kind) is awash in stars and anthologies, including Netflix’s edgy “Black Mirror” and CBS All Access’ latest Jordan Peele-led return to “The Twilight Zone.”
+But the main challenge here is arriving when TV (even the streaming kind) is awash in stars and anthologies, including Netflix’s edgy “Black Mirror” and CBS All Access’ latest return to “The Twilight Zone,” guided by Jordan Peele.

 In that wider context, the first episode of “Amazing Stories,” which is all that Apple made available, is OK, but doesn’t merit its A-list adjective.